Conkwer/lazyboot-linux/README.md

 "click" or type through chains of Y/N prompts.
 This pipeline is purely declarative.
 You provide the inputs, it provides the CDI.

 Also availible as a single (and portable) All-in-One binary in a cditools toolkit.
+See: [cditools: mkcdi-portable-linux](https://github.com/Conkwer/cditools/tree/main/mkcdi-portable-linux).
-See: [cditools: mkcdi-portable-linux](https://github.com/Conkwer/cditools/tree/main/mkcdi-portable-linux) Also availible for Windows tho.
+Also availible for Windows if needed, despite the name.

 The original Lazyboot toolchain was Windows-mostly and interactive.
 Most of its tools had no Linux port or equivalent, so automation was pretty hard.
 This project fixes that: